MegaMalin/gomoku/API_RFC.md

 ----------

-Make a move.
+Makes a move.
 Needs the API key of the player in order to succeed.
 Also need the position where to play